-High Amenity Dodder Valley (HA-DV) To protect and enhance the outstanding character and amenity of the Dodder Valley Open Space (OS) To preserve and provide for open space and recreational amenities Rural and Agriculture (RU) To protect and improve rural amenity and to provide for the development of agriculture
+Enterprise and Employment EE To provide for enterprise and employment related uses Retail Warehousing RW To provide for and consolidate retail warehousing High Amenity Dublin Mountains HA-DM To protect and enhance the outstanding natural character of the Dublin Mountains Area High Amenity Liffey Valley HA-LV To protect and enhance the outstanding character and amenity of the Liffey Valley High Amenity Dodder Valley HA-DV To protect and enhance the outstanding character and amenity of the Dodder Valley Open Space os To preserve and provide for open space and recreational amenities Rural and Agriculture RU To protect and improve rural amenity and to provide for the development of agriculture

-12.2.1 Land-Use Zoning Tables
+13.1.1 Land-Use Zoning Tables

 Land Use Zoning Tables are incorporated into this written statement to provide guidance in relation to the general appropriateness of particular development types or land uses in each land use zone.
 These tables are for guidance only.
 Development proposals will also be assessed against the policies, objectives, standards and criteria set out in the Plan, in addition to wider legislation and guidance.

 A definition of use classes is included in Appendix 6 of this Plan.
 The use classes and definitions listed are intended as general guidance and are not exhaustive.